 2.2 Base Case.
-If the seller and the obligor are both resident in your jurisdiction, and the transactions giving rise to the receivables and the payment of the receivables take place in your jurisdiction, and the seller and the obligor choose the law of your jurisdiction to govern the receivables contract, is there any reason why a court in your jurisdiction would not give effect to their choice of law?
+If the seller and the obligor are both resident in your jurisdiction, and the transactions giving rise to the receivables and the payment of the receivables take place in your jurisdiction, and the seller and the obligor choose the law of your jurisdiction, and the selfer govern the receivables contract, is there any reason why a court in your jurisdiction would not give effect to their choice of law?

-If: (i) both the seller and the obligor have their seat in Luxembourg; (ii) the transfer of the receivables and their payment will occur in Luxembourg; and (iii) the seller and the obligor have chosen the law of Luxembourg to govern the receivables contract, the choice of the parties to have the receivables contract governed by Luxembourg law will be recognised and upheld by a Luxembourg court in accordance with the provisions of the Rome I Regulation.
+If: (i) both the seller and the obligor have their seat in Luxembourg; (ii) the transactions giving rise to the receivables and their payment will occur in Luxembourg; and (iii) the seller and the obligor have chosen the law of Luxembourg to govern the receivables contract, the choice of the parties to have the receivables contract governed by Luxembourg law will be recognised and upheld by a Luxembourg court in accordance with the provisions of the Rome I Regulation.

 2.3 Freedom to Choose Foreign Law of Non-Resident Seller or Obligor.
 If the seller is resident in your jurisdiction but the obligor is not, or if the obligor is resident in your jurisdiction but the seller is not, and the seller and the obligor choose the foreign law of the obligor/seller to govern their receivables contract, will a court in your jurisdiction give effect to the choice of foreign law?
-Are there any limitations to the recognition of foreign law (such as public policy or mandatory principles of law) that would typically apply in commercial relationships such as that between the seller and the obligor under the receivables contract?
+Are there any limitations to the recognition of foreign law (such as public policy or mandatory principles of law) that would typically apply in commercial relationships such as that between the in commercial relationships such as that between the seller and the obligor under the receivables contract?